Kingsly62/Pitches-Application/README.md

 #### As a user I would like:

-- To create an api website where i can log in by clicking start button.
+- To create an create an aunthentication website where i can get started by clicking start button.
 - Receiives daily news updates
 - Get more news from different countries as it updates it self.